Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

 \subsubsection{Autoregressive Pre-training: Next Token Prediction}

-Real-world networks generate massive amounts of unlabeled packet flows but only limited annotated intrusion or application data, making pre-training essential for learning generalizable traffic representations.
-We therefore adopt a self-supervised autoregressive Next Token Prediction (NTP) objective to exploit this abundant unlabeled traffic.
-Because network communication is inherently sequential and governed by protocol-driven state transitions, predicting the subsequent token from historical context enables the model to learn temporal dependencies (\eg TCP handshake timing) and structural regularities (\eg TLS record header formats) even in encrypted flows.
+Real-world networks generate massive unlabeled packet flows but only limited annotated security data, making pre-training essential for learning generalizable traffic representations.
+We adopt a self-supervised autoregressive NTP objective to exploit this abundant unlabeled traffic.
+As network communication is sequential and governed by protocol-driven state transitions, predicting the subsequent token from historical context enables the model to learn temporal dependencies (\eg TCP handshake timing) and structural regularities (\eg TLS record header formats) even in encrypted flows.
 This process equips \model with a unified understanding of network behaviors that can be effectively adapted during downstream fine-tuning.
-Figure~\ref{fig: framework} illustrates the overall pre-training pipeline, where Traffic2Token representation, causal attention, and sparse experts interact to form a scalable traffic foundation model.
+Figure~\ref{fig: framework} illustrates the pre-training pipeline, highlighting interaction among Traffic2Token representation, causal attention, and sparse experts to form a scalable traffic foundation model.

-Given a flow token sequence $\boldsymbol{X} = \{\boldsymbol{x}_1, \boldsymbol{x}_2, \cdots, \boldsymbol{x}_T\}$, \model learns to maximize the likelihood of the next token $x_t$ conditioned on its historical context $\boldsymbol{X}_{<t}=\{\boldsymbol{x}_{1},\boldsymbol{x}_{2},\cdots,\boldsymbol{x}_{t-1}\}$.
-The prefix $\boldsymbol{X}_{<t}$ is encoded through $L$-layer \model backbone to produce hidden states $\boldsymbol{H}_{<t}^{(L)}=\{\boldsymbol{h}_{1}^{(L)},…,\boldsymbol{h}_{t-1}^{(L)}\}$.
+Given a flow token sequence $X = \{x_1, x_2, \cdots, x_T\}$, \model learns to maximize the likelihood of the next token $x_t$ conditioned on its historical context $\boldsymbol{X}_{<t}=\{\boldsymbol{x}_{1},\boldsymbol{x}_{2},\cdots,\boldsymbol{x}_{t-1}\}$.
+The prefix $\boldsymbol{X}_{<t}$ is encoded through $L$-layer \model backbone to produce hidden states $\boldsymbol{H}_{<t}^{(L)}=\{\boldsymbol{h}_{1}^{(L)},\cdots,\boldsymbol{h}_{t-1}^{(L)}\}$.
 The final state $\boldsymbol{h}_{t-1}^{(L)} \in \mathbb{R}^d$ summarizes all contextual information up to position $t-1$ and is projected into the vocabulary space to obtain the probability distribution of next-token prediction: